Day trip to DMZ: how to choose the best tour

 A DMZ day trip experience

 “We chose to go on a full-day tour from Seoul.
-Transportation was done by coach and the starting point was Hongik subway station.
+A coach did transportation, and the starting point was the Hongik subway station.

-Afterward, we were guided to a shop that was selling North Korean export products such as local wine and cosmetics.
+Afterward, we were guided to a shop selling North Korean export products, such as local wine and cosmetics.

-The next stop was the Dora observatory, from where we could see inside North Korea.
+The next stop was the Dora observatory, where we could see inside North Korea.

-Next on the list was the highway crossing where the South built a factory inside the North in order to improve relationships.
-The plan was that South Korea would bring the machinery and expertise, while North Korea would bring the workforce.
+Next on the list was the highway crossing, where the South built a factory inside the North to improve relations.
+The plan was that South Korea would bring the machinery and expertise while North Korea would bring the workforce.
 Everything was abandoned when North Korea decided to ban the project.

-The last stop was Dora train station which is the last train station in South Korea.
-Located 56 kilometers away from Seoul Station, and 205 kilometers from Pyeongyang, the place wishes to play a decisive role in linking South and North Korea.
+The last stop was Dora train station, the last train station in South Korea.
+Located 56 kilometers away from Seoul Station and 205 kilometers from Pyeongyang, the place wishes to play a decisive role in linking South and North Korea.

-It is an aspiration for the reunification of the Korean peninsula and the first station towards the North.
+It is an aspiration for reunifying the Korean peninsula and the first station towards the North.

-What I loved most was the possibility to learn a bit more about the tumultuous history of the Korean wars, as well as actually be able to see inside North Korea.
+What I loved most was the opportunity to learn a bit more about the tumultuous history of the Korean Wars and actually see inside North Korea.

 DMZ Tour options